 This policy may be invoked when a student is unable or unwilling to request a voluntary withdrawal and the appropriate Dean or designee deems a withdrawal necessary to protect the health and safety of the campus community or the integrity of the learning environment and campus programs and activities.
-Examples of such extraordinary circumstances include, but are not limited to: ongoing substance abuse or addiction, threats or acts of harm to others, or bizarre or destructive behavior.
+Examples of such extraordinary circumstances include, but are not limited to: ongoing substance abuse or addiction, threats or acts of harm to others, or bizarre or destructive behavior causing trauma to others and disruption to the campus community.
 Before a required administrative withdrawal is considered, the appropriate Dean or designee will encourage the student to take a voluntary withdrawal.
 The procedures related to this policy appear elsewhere in this Student Handbook.
 A withdrawal form (registrar.wlu.edu/forms) will be filed with the University Registrar's office by the appropriate Dean or designee.

-A student who is involuntarily withdrawn may apply for reinstatement under the detailed process and requirements set out above at pages 16-17 (see also "Reinstatement" in the catalog.)
+A student who is involuntarily withdrawn may apply for reinstatement under the detailed process and requirements set out above (see also "Reinstatement" in the catalog).